api3dao/airnode/packages/airnode-examples/README.md

 When there is an blockchain event received by Airnode, it will immediately perform the API call and submit the response back on chain.
 This command will wait for all of this to happen and you should see the final output in the CLI.

-### 18. (Only if deploying to AWS) Remove Airnode from AWS
+### 18. (Only if deploying to a cloud provider) Remove Airnode from the cloud provider

-If you want to tear down the Airnode from AWS run:
+If you want to tear down the Airnode from the cloud provider run:

 ```sh
 yarn remove-airnode
 ```

-This will use the deployer to remove the Airnode lambdas from AWS.
+This will use the deployer to remove the Airnode lambdas from the cloud provider.

 ## For developers